tensorflow/tflite-micro/tensorflow/lite/micro/docs/error_handling_guide.md

 ```

 ```
-If it's just an invariant guaranteed by `Prepare`, ask to hoist the check or use `TFLITE_DCHECK`.
+If it's just an invariant guaranteed by `Prepare`, ask to discard the check or use `TFLITE_DCHECK`.
 ```